Marburg, Queensland: Geography

 A small creek, the Black Snake creek, runs through Marburg.
 It is named after the Red-bellied Black Snake.

+Rosewood–Marburg Road enters from the south.

 History

 German settlers arrived around the 1860s in the region, which is part of the land of the Indigenous Jagera people.
 The district was initially named Sally Owens Plains, but the town itself takes its present name from Marburg in Hesse, Germany.

 The story goes that the settlers used to respond with 'ober dar' when asked where they lived.
 Eventually they named their settlement after the German town of Marburg, which was well known at the time.

 The timber, sugar cane and dairy industries put Marburg on its feet and the town grew over time.
 About 46 acres, sub-divided into 200 allotments, were offered for sale by auction on 29 November 1884.
 Advertising included details of the clearing of the Rosewood Scrub, of close-by townships, and the future rail and telegraph services, following "the establishment of the police station".
 In 1900 Marburg had a courthouse, police barracks, a post office, two hotels, five churches, a State school, a School of Arts, several stores, a blacksmith, a butter factory, a sugar factory and a rum distillery.
 At that time nearly 80 percent of Marburg's population came from Germany or were of German descent.

 Frederick State School opened on 18 March 1879.
 In 1888, the name was changed to Marburg State School.
 From 1920 to 1934, it incorporated a rural school, which taught practical skills needed for farming.
 In 1977, a pre-school centre was added.

 Marburg Post Office opened on 1 October 1879 (a receiving office named Frederick had been open from 1878), was renamed Townshend in 1917 during World War 1 and reverted to Marburg in 1919.